 The User is obliged to collaborate with regard to the AML/ KYC check and to provide any information and document deemed necessary by JustBit.

-The User guarantees at all times not to be a resident or citizen of countries including, but not limited to the United States and its dependencies and territories, Curacao, France and its dependencies and territories, Netherlands, and North Korea (“Prohibited countries”). ..
+The User guarantees at all times not to be a resident or citizen of countries including, but not limited to the United States and its dependencies and territories, Curacao, France and its dependencies and territories, North Korea and Portugal (“Prohibited countries”).